zibbyv/holbertonschool-low_level_programming/variables_if_else_while/README.md

 * 5-print_numbers: program that prints all single digit numbers of base 10 starting from 0
 * 6-print_numberz: program that prints all single digit numbers of base 10 starting from 0 but differently
 * 7-print_tebahpla: program that prints the lowercase alphabet in reverse
+* 8-print_base16: program that prints all the numbers of base 16 in lowercase